 In this example below, I have spaces, and I have commas that separate the data into this cell, so I will need to choose the delimited section.
 In Excel, I can select multiple settings to specify to edit.
 To do this, you merely need to check off the boxes.
 As a note, Excel will give you a preview of what this change will do if you go ahead with it.
 You can also choose the fixed width section if everything is broken out by spaces in the column you want to break out.
 In this example below though, I needed in step 1 to choose delimited to explicitly call out the comma and space from cell A3 and down.

 Choose the destination for the New Columns

 Once the data has been selected and the correct delimiters have been added, you can then specify where you want the information to fall in.
 This is a good idea to do just to make sure you know exactly where this data is going.
-If you choose to not specify the place, you can run into the risk of replacing valuable data that you will need.
-Since I new I wanted to break out the first name, the last name, the team, and the position, I created a few extra columns after column A. You will also notice that I specified that I want the data to start in B3.
+If you choose not to specify the place, you can run into the risk of replacing valuable data that you will need.
+Since I knew I wanted to break out the first name, the last name, the team, and the position, I created a few extra columns after column A. You will also notice that I specified that I want the data to start in B3.